Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • The actual UK core expenditure incurred.

-To qualify for HTTR, you need to meet the following criteria:
+To qualify for HETTR, you need to meet the following criteria:

-1. Your company must be responsible for the production, planning and decision-making during the film's pre-production, principal photography and post-production stages.
+• You are responsible for the production, planning and decision-making during the programme’s pre-production, principal photography and post-production stages.

-4. The programme is intended for broadcast to the general public; this includes streaming online.
+• The programme is intended for broadcast to the general public (including online streaming).

 High-End Television Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-To make an HTTR claim, you’ll need to be registered as a company and have the following documents:
+To make an HETTR claim, you’ll need to have the following documents:

 • Your BFI cultural certificate to prove your programme qualifies as “British”.